opendistro/for-elasticsearch-docs/docs/ism/index.md

 5. To retry a policy, choose your policy, and then choose **Retry policy**.

 For information about managing your policies, see [Managed Indices](../ism/managedindices/).

-To use the ISM plugin, you need to have the correct admin privileges as set in the security plugin.
-{: .note }